VinceCabs/GAUnit/docs/command.rst

 --------------------------

 This command takes a HAR file, extracts all Google Analytics events and prints them in the console (Python dict format).
-You can filter parameters.
+You can also filter events parameters.

 Purposes of this command are :